learn-co-students/programming-univbasics-3-methods-scope-lab-online-web-prework/README.md

 Once `phrase` is defined in the method, the first test should pass.
 Let's move on to the next method!

-## Recognize the Restrictions of Local Variable Scope

 In `lib/catch_phrases.rb`, take a look at the following method:

 ```ruby